keepitclassick/FlixList/README.md

 ## FlixList

+Search movies by title, add them to your watch list!
+Be sure to login or register to access the watch list feature.
 This project was built using React, Bootstrap, and Express along with the OMDB API to support the movie search.

 # Getting Started